Athletics at the 1980 Summer Olympics – Men's 100 metres

 The men's 100 metres event was one of the events in the 1980 Summer Olympics in Moscow.
 The competition was held on July 24, 1980, and on July 25, 1980.
 Sixty-five athletes from 40 nations competed.
 Each nation was limited to 3 athletes per rules in force since the 1930 Olympic Congress.
 The event was won by Allan Wells of Great Britain, that nation's first title in the men's 100 metres since 1924.
 Cuba took its first medal in the event since 1964, with Silvio Leonard's silver matching the nation's best result.
 Petar Petrov's bronze was Bulgaria's first Olympic medal in the men's 100 metres.

+Allan Wells and Silvio Leonard both clocked the same time in the final (10.25 seconds) which was the first time this had happened in the men's Olympic 100 metres final since the introduction of fully automatic timing.

 Background

 This was the nineteenth time the event was held, having appeared at every Olympics since the first in 1896.
-Four finalists from 1980 returned: defending gold medal winner Hasely Crawford of Trinidad and Tobago, silver medalist Don Quarrie of Jamaica, seventh-place finisher Klaus-Dieter Kurrat of East Germany, and eighth-place finisher Petar Petrov of Bulgaria, while the American team, including 1977 IAAF World Cup winner Steve Williams, were absent as they boycotted the Games.
+Four finalists from 1976 returned: defending gold medal winner Hasely Crawford of Trinidad and Tobago, silver medalist Don Quarrie of Jamaica, seventh-place finisher Klaus-Dieter Kurrat of East Germany, and eighth-place finisher Petar Petrov of Bulgaria, while the American team, including 1977 IAAF World Cup winner and world record holder Steve Williams, were absent as they boycotted the Games.
 Other notable entrants included Silvio Leonard of Cuba (1975 and 1979 Pan-American Games champion, 1976 Olympic quarterfinalist, 1977 World Cup bronze medal), Eugen Ray of East Germany (1977 World Cup silver medalist), and Allan Wells of Great Britain (second to Quarrie at the 1978 Commonwealth Games).

 Eleven nations appeared in the event for the first time: Angola, Benin, Botswana, Guinea, Laos, Lebanon, Mozambique, Nepal, Seychelles, Sierra Leone, and Syria, while the United States missed this event for the first (and so far only) time in Olympic history.
 France and Great Britain made their 16th appearances in the event, tied with Canada (also absent due to the boycott) for second-most, after the United States, with 18.